s-suresh-kumar/Eat-Da-Burger/README.md

 You need express, express handlebars, mysql, dotenv packages installed for this app to run.
 So the steps are :

 1. Clone this [repository](https://github.com/s-suresh-kumar/Eat-Da-Burger)
-2. Issue `npm i` at your local repository root, so that all dependencies (express package) is installed.
+2. Issue `npm i` at your local repository root, so that all dependencies (express, express-handlebars, mysql, dotenv packages ) are installed.
 3. Then you can use loop back address on you to exercise this app.
 For that launch the app at the root of the repository 'nodemon server.js'.
 Then in the browser, go to http://localhost:8080/ and navigate from there to see the app in action.
 4. You may also deploy it in deployment platforms such as Heroku and then access the app using the url provided by the platform.

 ## Instructions

 Since this is a full stack app, the app needs to be deployed first.
 There is a deployed version available in Heroku.
-The url for the deployed app is https://agile-everglades-01445.herokuapp.com/.
+The url for the deployed app is https://intense-hollows-80590.herokuapp.com/.
 From here by filling out a new burger and clicking on 'New Burger' button, burger will get created in the database and taken to the waiting area to be devoured on the left side ( so rendered).
-Once the user clicks on the 'Devour it' button against the burger he wants to devour, it will move to the right section aptly named 'Devoured'.
+Once the user clicks on the 'Devour it' button against the burger that he wants to devour, it will move to the right section aptly named 'Devoured'.
 Currently there is no way to neither delete the burger nor clear the database for the user.
 All the effects of actions such as creating new burger, devouring it etc are immediately (re-)rendered for the user to see.

 ## License